transport-technologies-unimelb/aimes-ecosystem-user-guide/docs/map/apps/roads-what-if.md

 #### Overall stats

 This section shows the overall change in volume, speed, hazard, and congestion of all predicted Links.
-You can use the Map Selection tool to draw a polygon, and the stats will only include Links in the polygon.
+You can use the Bounds Selector tool to draw a polygon, and the stats will only include Links in the polygon.

 #### Time
 The map shows the difference plot at a particular time.